Video lottery terminal: Non-lottery

 Unlike in other states, the gaming devices are not under the jurisdiction of the state lottery.
 In 2011 the state legislature added another class of games, so-called "line games", to the list of approved games.

 All establishments licensed for the on-premises consumption of alcohol within the state of Montana are allowed to operate such machines provided they have the correct permits.
 In addition, there are some Montana establishments (such as some truck stops) that do not possess "on-sale" licenses but hold "grandfather" licenses allowing them to operate gaming machines.

 The maximum prize awarded on these machines is $800, with a maximum bet of $2 per hand.
 The legal age to gamble in Montana is 18, although people under the age of 21 cannot gamble in bars.

-As in Louisiana, the games in Montana are not technically part of its lottery.
+As in Louisiana, gaming machines in Montana operate outside the jurisdiction of the state lottery system.

 Class III video lottery

 Currently, only Oregon and South Dakota employ Class III gaming technology (incorporating a random number generator) into their VLT games.
 Oregon's VLT program was modeled upon those deployed in Canada.
 The devices operated in Montana are also Class III machines, but as they are not connected to the Montana Lottery are technically not "video lottery terminals".
 This means that unlike any of the Class II states (which have a fixed number of winners, analogous to scratch cards), Oregon and South Dakota lottery players compete against a house edge rather than other lottery players.
 This is the same type of gaming offered in Nevada, Connecticut and Atlantic City, New Jersey as well as in the majority of tribal casinos.
 Currently, the state of Oregon offers its players a 91-95% payout on each of its games.
 South Dakota and Montana law specifies that payouts must be greater than 80%, although in reality actual payouts in these two jurisdictions are around 88-92%.

 Most US jurisdictions do not allow VLTs and those that do have attracted the same criticism the Canadian provinces have.
 However, some non-players have expressed tolerance for the machines.